M1-CHPS/glhpc/docs/lab1.md

     Instead, you should:

-    - Install VSCode and connect to GitHub, then push from github.
+    - Install VSCode and connect to GitHub, then push from VSCode.
 Disconnect your account before returning your laptop
     - Generate SSH-keys on a USB-Drive, and use these keys to pull/push from GitHub so that your keys never leave the drive.
-        - Use `GIT_SSH_COMMAND="ssh -i /media/usb/github_key -o IdentitiesOnly=yes" git push` and replace `/media/usb/github_key` by the path to your SSH-Keys on your USB-Drive

 You should follow the [official guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to generate and add an ssh key to your github account.